tschwecke/harvey/README.md

-	    -t, --testFile <path>               The path to the file containing the tests -c, --configFile <path>             The path to the config file -r, --reporter <console|json|none>  Which reporter to use for displaying the results
+	    -t, --testFile <path>               The path to the file containing the tests -c, --configFile <path>             The path to the config file -r, --reporter <console|json|none>  Which reporter to use for displaying the results -a --addTestFiles <paths>			A comma delimited list of additional test or supporting files

 Reporters
 ---------